DEFRA/hapi-govuk-question-page/API.md

 ```

 Sometimes it may be required to pass additional data to the view.
-This can be provided via an optional $VIEW$ object, which is passed
+This can be provided via an optional $VIEW$ object.

-directly to the view:
+Members of this object are included in the object passed into the view,
+so will be available for use in the view template.

 ```js
 const getConfig = (request) => {